WallyAsh/team13-empirisk-forskning/scrape/README.md

 This project scrapes news articles from AllSides.com, extracts their full text, and classifies their political leaning using AI.
 It maintains a dataset of articles that grows over time as you collect more data.

-## Files and Their Purpose

-- **mergedTest.py**: Main script for scraping articles from AllSides, extracting their full text, and managing the dataset.
-- **political_leaning_classifier.py**: Script for classifying articles' political leanings using the DeepSeek API.
-- **article_retriever.py**: (Optional) Helper script for retrieving article text using multiple methods.

 ## Requirements

 - Python 3.7+